kye4u2/AutoRE_ML_NLP_LLM_Course_Student/README.md

 ---

+Certainly.
+Here’s the revised section, reflecting that you should set permissions on `/opt`, download and unzip Ghidra there, and noting the assumption that this is a VM with a single user.

+---

 ## Ghidra 11.2.1 and Blackfyre Plugin Installation (Required for Lab 0)

-The following steps are required to complete **Lab 0**.
-Please follow them if you have not already set up Ghidra and the Blackfyre plugin.
+The following steps are **required for Lab 0**.
+These instructions assume you are working on a VM where you are the only user.

 ### 1. Install JDK 21